How to Use Maps & Flowcharts in UPSC Mains Answer Writing

 Without an iota of doubt, ingredients such as subheadings, short paragraphs, usage of bullet points, spacing, underlining USPs, handwriting, good vocabulary, are the prerequisites of writing a good quality answer.

 However, the one crucial element that differentiates exceptional answers from just “Good” answers, is the optimum usage of Flowcharts and Diagrams.
 As the old age saying goes, “A picture is worth a thousand words” resonates with the Mains writing as well.

-Now that we know why to use Flowcharts and Answers, let’s understand How to Use them in an effective way.
+Now that we know why to use Flowcharts and Answers, let’s understand How to Use Flowchart for UPSC Mains in an effective way.

 How to Use Flowcharts and Diagrams in UPSC Mains Answer Writing?